aimhigherweb/iec_website/content/blog/managing-your-childs-short-sightedness-with-a-brand-new-strategy.md

 ---
 <div class="employee-heading">

-<p>[Myopia](https://www.innovativeeyecare.com.au/what-we-do/myopia), or short-sightedness, causes blurry vision either because the eye has grown too long or because its focusing power is too great.
+<p><a href="https://www.innovativeeyecare.com.au/what-we-do/myopia">Myopia</a>, or short-sightedness, causes blurry vision either because the eye has grown too long or because its focusing power is too great.
 The former of these is more worrying, since out-of-control growth stretches and damages the tissues at the back of the eye, which can lead to blindness.<sup>1</sup></p>

 </div>